21. Women and the Civil Rights Movement

 Coretta Scott King was one such contrarian--even though peaceful protest had obviously been very hard on her family.
 When her husband Dr. King was attacked or hospitalized, she was the one in the hospital caring for and supporting him.
 Coretta was in the house when it was bombed in 1956 along with their children.
 She was often stuck between her father, who was concerned about her safety, and her husband who wanted her to be with him.
 She personally came under attack when the FBI mailed her tapes alleging her husband's affairs, intending to dismantle King's support system underneath him.
 Man, racists are desperate.
 In the aftermath of King’s assassination, she doubled down on nonviolence and became heavily involved in the civil rights movement.
 She founded the King Center for nonviolent social change and led as president and CEO.

 But back to the Black Power movement.
 It did grow, despite being sometimes polarizing.
 Clearly, the violence against Black people topped the movement’s list of priorities.
 In 1968 the average age of a Panther was 19 and half were women.
 Female Panthers often worked 18-hour days to actualize the party vision.
-Women didn’t dominate headlines or get media sound bites, but they were the soul of daily operations and the community survival programs.
+Women didn’t dominate headlines or get media sound bites, but they were the soul of daily operations and the community survival programs–particularly their medical programs (their clinics and sickle cell blood testing programs) and their breakfast programs.

 Many participants in the civil rights movement expressed frustration at the slow progress of the peaceful demonstrations.
 SNCC expelled its white members, asserting that it was time for Black rights to come from Black action.
 Stokley Carmichel articulated the idea of Black Power in 1966, and the Black Panther Party for Self-Defense was founded in the same year in reaction to the Assassination of Malcolm X. By the time Martin Luther King was assassinated in 1968 the Black panthers had roughly 2000 members around the country and were growing.
 However, not all Black people, including women, were convinced to depart from nonviolence.